unexist/blog/_posts/2022-07-21-orchestration-with-nomad.md

 So far we have covered the plain basics and we know how to set up, check and stop jobs now.

-It is time to talk about the interesting parts now - otherwise the whole comparison with [Kubernetes][28] would be quite pointless.
+It is time to talk about the interesting parts now - otherwise the whole mention of [Kubernetes][28] would be quite pointless, right?

 ### Scaling out